CAUCORASEKO/My_portfolio/README.md

   "type": "module"
 }

 name: The name of the project.

 version: The version of the project.

 private: If set to true, it prevents the project from being accidentally published to the npm registry.

 scripts: Defines commands that you can run from the command line using npm run <script>.

 In this project:

 dev: Starts the Vite development server in host mode.
 build: Compiles the project into a production-optimized format.
 preview: Previews the production build.
-        start: Starts the application using Node.js.
-        start:railway: Configures and launches the application on Railway with the necessary options for deployment.
+start: Starts the application using Node.js. start:railway: Configures and launches the application on Railway with the necessary options for deployment.

 devDependencies: Dependencies required only for project development.
 It includes tools like Vite, Svelte, TailwindCSS, and PostCSS.

 dependencies: Dependencies required for the project to run in production.
 It includes adapters for Svelte, libraries like Chart.js, and Nodemailer for sending emails.

 type: Indicates that the project uses ECMAScript modules, instead of CommonJS modules.

-package-lock.json
+**package-lock.json**

 The package-lock.json file is automatically generated when you run npm install in a project.
 This file ensures that dependencies are installed in the same way across all machines by locking the exact versions of each package and its sub-dependencies.

-This file includes:
+**This file includes**:

 version: The version of the package-lock.json schema.
 requires: Indicates if the package requires other dependencies.
 dependencies: A detailed list of each dependency, including its version, integrity, and the versions of its sub-dependencies.

 The package-lock.json is crucial for maintaining a consistent development environment, ensuring that all developers and deployment environments use the same versions of the project’s dependencies.

-Project Structure

-lua
+**Project Structure**

 |-- src
 |   |-- components